xlatbptr/mips_dasm/README.txt

 MIPS DASM is a very simple MIPS disassembler.
-There is currently no support for float opcodes.

 === Passing options
 All options with integers must be in decimal.